-In addition to his work for Opera Theater, Eaton served as Artistic and Stage Director of !SING - DAY OF SONG for Ruhr 2010 Cultural Capital of Europe.
-He led a series of projects over three years related to singing, which culminated in June 2010 with more than a million people singing in 53 cities simultaneously, and a fully-staged staged mega-concert with 58,000 singers in the Schalke football stadium in Gelsenkirchen.
+In addition to his work for UNT Opera, Eaton served as artistic and stage director of !SING - DAY OF SONG for Ruhr 2010 Cultural Capital of Europe.
+He led a series of projects over three years related to singing, which culminated in June 2010 with more than a million people singing in 53 cities simultaneously, and a fully-staged mega-concert with 58,000 singers in the Schalke football stadium in Gelsenkirchen.
 This project was televised by WDR and broadcast across Europe.

-Eaton has also directed plays and musicals at the Cincinnati Playhouse in the Park, the Actors Theater Louisville, the Repertory Theater of St. Louis and the Pittsburgh Playhouse.
+Eaton has also directed plays and musicals at the Cincinnati Playhouse in the Park, Actors Theater Louisville, Repertory Theater of St. Louis and Pittsburgh Playhouse.

-Eaton has also enjoyed an extended teaching career and served as Professor of Opera at CCM in Cincinnati, and Director of Opera at Carnegie Mellon University and at the Cleveland Institute of Music.
-He has given masterclasses at many universities and conservatories around America and in Europe.
+Eaton has also enjoyed an extended teaching career and served as professor of opera at CCM in Cincinnati, and director of opera at Carnegie Mellon University and at the Cleveland Institute of Music.
+He has given masterclasses at many universities and conservatories in America and Europe.